Good living starts with home.

 ILHS contracts home share providers to offer residential options which include a variety of living arrangements supporting adults with diverse abilities to live in a home environment that caters to their specific lifestyle preferences and unique needs.

-CARF Accreditation was awarded to Independent Living Housing Society in 2008 for the provisions of programs and services in our homes.
+CARF Accreditation was first awarded to the Independent Living Housing Society of Greater Victoria in 2008 for the provisions of programs and services in our homes.

 What is Accreditation?